Our mission: To protect the public by promoting excellence in chiropractic regulation through service to our member boards

 Required Licenses: Chiropractic

-Application Fee: $150
+Application Fee: $200

-Application Notes: Exam / Application fee
+Application Notes: Application fee

 Term: Biennial